Aquí no hay quien viva: POR – Aqui não há quem viva

 The series has the same setting and plots, though the names of most of the characters change.
 Features Portuguese actors.

 FRA – Faites comme chez vous

 The script is the same but the actors and the building are changed.
 The title means Make yourselves at home.

 SRB – Moje drage komšije

 Broadcast started on Studio B on 29 April 2011.
 Translated Moje drage komšije (My Beloved Neighbors).
 The show replaced Los Hombres de Paco.
 It was previously aired in its entirety on the B92 network.

 BIH – Moje drage komšije

 NTV Hayat and ATV - Mreza plus.
 Broadcast started on 22.
 February 2010.
 Broadcast of the show started for a second time on 4 July 2011.

 GRE – Η Πολυκατοικία

 Premiered on Mega Channel on 6 October 2008 and ran for three seasons until 2011.
+The first 90 episodes are based on the original Spanish script, whereas the rest 42 episodes consist of original Greek scenario, followed by new or returning plotlines and additional original characters.

 MEX – Vecinos

 The show portrays the same kind of characters, living all together in a building.
 It was adapted for the Mexican audience and ran between 2005 and 2006 on the Televisa network, achieving huge success.
 Currently shows on reruns.